HUM-331-Princeton/course/about.md

 permalink: /about/
 ---

-Here I am making some changes to the About page with new material.
-I would like to add some information.
+I'm also making some changes to this file so I can see what a pull request will do.

 ### More Information